Perseverance Tale â Horn and Blood - I

 - Mythic iconography: burning tree, open eye, twin suns

 Choose or create a Community Keyword for the clan.
-This acts like a shared cultural, historical, or spiritual trait all members carry.
+This acts as a shared cultural, historical, or spiritual trait all members carry.

 Sample Clan Keywords: